1731 Separately Issued Danet Map of America

 A Decorative Engraving

-While the geography of the map is derived from the state-of-the-art work of De l'Isle, this map does not share that mapmaker's Spartan aesthetic.
+While the geography of the map is derived from the state-of-the-art work of De L'Isle, this map does not share that mapmaker's Spartan aesthetic.
 The border is embellished with fleurs-de-lis in the corners.
 Eighteen medallions bear portraits of famous explorers.
 Another nine display the heraldry of French, Spanish, and Portuguese colonies.
-The twelve signs of the Zodiac occupy the left and right sides.
-The cartouche itself is surmounted with the French Royal Arms, flanked by two angelic figures.
-At the base of the cartouche are two figures.
-On the left (bearing a caduceus and with bundles of goods strewn about his feet) is Mercury, the divine patron of communication and trade.
-To the right (with a feathered headdress and a massive club) is an avatar of America.
+The signs of the Zodiac occupy the left and right sides.
+The cartouche is surmounted by the French Royal Arms, flanked by two angelic figures.
+At the base of the cartouche are two figures: on the left (bearing a caduceus and with bundles of goods strewn about his feet) is Mercury, the divine patron of communication and trade; to the right (with a feathered headdress and a massive club) is an avatar of America.
 His feet rest on a bow and arrow and an exceedingly tolerant alligator, perhaps a symbol of the friendliness of the natives.

 Publication History and Census

 This map was engraved by Jan L'Huillier on behalf of Guillaume Danet for separate publication in 1731.
 The same engraver produced similar maps of the other continents for Danet, perhaps intended to be a set.
 The example in the Bibliothèque National de France retains a portion of text in the cartouche naming L'Huillier as the engraver.
-In the present example this line has been fully excised.
-Between the partial erasure of the line on the BNF example and its complete erasure on ours, we suspect there to be two states in existence prior to ours.
-We are aware of two further states of this map.
-One under the imprint of Desbois was printed in 1751 and a more fully amended 1766 Desnos edition.
-We see two examples of what we suspect to be the second, 1731 state only in the Bibliothèque National de France.
+In the present example, this line has been fully excised.
+Between the partial erasure of the line on the BNF example and its complete erasure on ours, we suspect there to be two prior states.
+We are aware of two further states: one under the imprint of Desbois was printed in 1751; and a more fully amended 1766 Desnos edition.
+We see two examples of the 1731 2nd state only in the Bibliothèque National de France.
 The amended 1766 Desnos edition is similarly rare.
 Examples of the present map have appeared on the market from time to time over the past forty years.

 CartographerS